alopez96/personal-blog/content/blog/after-graduation/index.md

 ---
-title: From College to Tech & Consulting
+title: From College to Consulting and Software Development
 date: "2020-12-04T06:07:30.169Z"
-description: I graduated from UC Santa Cruz with a Computer Science degree and now work in consulting and tech.
+description: Graduated from UC Santa Cruz with a Computer Science degree and I now work in consulting as a software developer.
 ---

 On June 2019, I graduated with a Computer Science degree from UC Santa Cruz.